mnemonic-no/act/datamodel.md

 # Data model

-Install the tools for managing types (as root):
+Install the tools for managing object and fact types (as root):

 ```bash
 pip3 install act-types